 I was in a house in west Fort Worth, in the same area as the Fort Worth Rock House.
 I was planning to do something, but since I had a little time first, I decided to read something.
-I walked over to a book shelf and began looking for a copy of the poet Virgil's Aeneid.
+I walked over to a book shelf and began looking for a copy of Virgil's Aeneid.
 However it wasn't actually the Aeneid for which I was searching; I was simply confusing the title of the book which I actually wanted to read.
 In my mind I was intending to read Homer's Iliad, and it was the story of the Iliad which was beginning to go through my thoughts, how the Greeks had attacked Troy and the many complications of the war which had been brought out in the book.
 I knew I didn't have time to read much of the story right now, but that didn't matter.
 Since I was already familiar with the story, I could begin reading at any place in the book, and then place the images within the context of the total story.
 Reading small sections helped me retain the entire story and keep it lively.
 I had a number of books like that, books whose stories were familiar to me, stories which I could play over and over in my mind without having to have the book in front of me.
 But it was also important for me to keep refreshing my memory with actual reading, as I was now going to do.

 Finally I found the book and sat back to begin.
-But I had no sooner started when my Jon walked into the room.
+But I had no sooner started when my friend Jon walked into the room.
 I was happy to see Jon, and after he had sat down in front of me, we began talking.
 I knew Jon was concerned because I had told him that I planned to move from Texas.
 But I now told him I had changed my plans.
 I explained that I had decided to go to SMU (Southern Methodist University) in Dallas for two years and take a master's degree in English.

 To myself I thought about why I was planning to do such a thing.
 I knew I had a good grasp of English literature.
 But I thought I needed to polish my knowledge, and I thought two years of study would give me a chance to do so.
 I had no particular plans for what I would do with that knowledge, nor did I know in what way a master's degree would be of any use to me.
 I simply wanted to concentrate some more on English literature.